Inheritance and Divorce

 Inheritance During Marriage: Basics

-Generally, inheritances are not subject to equitable distribution because, by law, inheritances are not considered marital property.
-Instead, inheritances are treated as separate property belonging to the person who received the inheritance, and therefore may not be divided between the parties in a divorce.
+As a general rule, inheritances are not subject to property division in divorce.
+This is because inheritances are not considered marital property.
+Instead, inheritances are separate property belonging to the person who received the inheritance.
+Separate property is not divided in a divorce.

 Inheritance Acquired Before the Marriage

 Sometimes, spouses enter into a marriage with some prior wealth from an inheritance.
 State divorce laws determine how courts treat an inheritance acquired before the marriage.

 Sometimes the best way to safeguard pre-marital assets is to enter a prenuptial ("prenup") or postnuptial agreement.
 A prenuptial agreement is created before the marriage, while a postnuptial is made any time after the marriage.
 These agreements identify ownership of pre-marital assets and the treatment of future inheritance.

 Suppose you keep the property separate, under a separate title, or in a separate account.
 In that case, the property should continue to maintain separation.
 Without commingling, the inheritance is generally separate property.
 The person who received it may keep all the funds associated with it in the event of a divorce.

 Gifts given to one spouse during the marriage are generally treated in the same way as an inheritance.
 If a third party gives a gift to only one spouse, the spouse maintains the gift as separate property in a divorce.
 If the gift is commingled with joint assets, it may lose separate property status in a divorce.

 Get Legal Help Working Through Inheritance and Divorce Issues